NS21A:

 Abstracts Submitted to this Session:

-Kiya L Riverman, Pennsylvania State University Main Campus, University Park, PA, United States, Richard B Alley, Pennsylvania State University Main Campus, Geosciences, University Park, PA, United States, Sridhar Anandakrishnan, Pennsylvania State University, University Park, United States, Knut A Christianson, University of Washington, Earth and Space Sciences, Seattle, WA, United States, Leo E Peters, Institute for Marine and Antarctic Studies, Taroona, Australia and Atsuhiro Muto, Temple University, Department of Earth and Environmental Science, Philadelphia, United States
+Kiya L Riverman, Pennsylvania State University Main Campus, University Park, PA, United States, Richard B Alley, Pennsylvania State University Main Campus, Geosciences, University Park, PA, United States, Sridhar Anandakrishnan, Pennsylvania State University, Department of Geosciences, University Park, United States, Knut A Christianson, University of Washington, Earth and Space Sciences, Seattle, WA, United States, Leo E Peters, Institute for Marine and Antarctic Studies, Taroona, Australia and Atsuhiro Muto, Temple University, Department of Earth and Environmental Science, Philadelphia, United States

 Jeffrey M McKenzie, McGill University, Earth and Planetary Sciences, Montreal, QC, Canada, Oliver Wigmore, OSU-Byrd Polar Rsrch Ctr, Columbus, OH, United States, Caroline Aubry-Wake, McGill University, Montreal, QC, Canada, Bryan G Mark, School of Earth Sciences, The Ohio State University, Columbus, OH, United States, Robert Ake Hellstrom, Bridgewater State University, Geography, Bridgewater, MA, United States and Laura Lautz, Syracuse University, Syracuse, United States